ecmwf/climetlab/docs/contributing/datasets.rst

-While creating the package manually from the documentation and from the example above is possible, there is also a semi-automated way relying on `cookiecutter <https://cookiecutter.readthedocs.io/en/latest/>`_ to generate of a pip package from a template.
+While creating the package manually from the documentation and from the example above is possible, there is also a semi-automated way relying on `cookiecutter <https://cookiecutter.readthedocs.io/en/latest/>`_ to generate a pip package from a template.
 The generated package has a predefined dataset and is ready to be shared on Github and distributed.